jfox015/Foxtrot/README.md

 # Foxtrot
-An example cryptocurrency exchange UI based on the MEAN stack.
+A example cryptocurrency wallet UI and backend based on the MEAN stack.

 ## Current Features